StuntsPT/Structure_threader/README.md

 The directory "TestData" in the repository contains some test data that was used in the benchmarking of *Structure_threader*.
 You can find documentation about it inside the directory itself.

+##Benchmarking processed

+You can find some of the scripts used for the benchmarking process inside the *benchmark* directory.
+Further documentation on this topic can be found inside the directory itself.

 ##Citation

 If you use Structure_threader, please cite